-American chemistry provides more than half a million high-paying jobs across the United States, with new positions added each year.
-With average annual pay of more than \$86,000 annually, jobs in American chemistry are the foundation of many local communities.
-The industry supports a vast supply chain and creates economic activity in the communities where facilities are located.
-For every job in chemical manufacturing, more than seven jobs are created elsewhere in the economy.
+A world leader with \$565 billion in shipments, the United States is the second-largest chemical producing nation, after China.
+American chemistry provides more than half a million high-paying jobs, with average annual pay of more than \$83,000 per year.
+The chemistry industry supports a vast supply chain and creates economic activity in the communities where facilities are located.
+For every chemical manufacturing job, more than seven additional jobs are created elsewhere in the economy.